iterative/dvc.org/content/blog/2022-02-28-february-22-community-gems.md

 Good question @LucZ[Mad]!

-If you bring those experiments into your regular Git workflow like, using `dvc exp branch` to create a branch for any experiment you want to share, you could use [DVC Studio](https://studio.iterative.ai/) to visualize them.
+If you bring those experiments into your regular Git workflow, e.g. using `dvc exp branch` to create a branch for any experiment you want to share, you could use [DVC Studio](https://studio.iterative.ai/) to visualize them.